Open WebUI Setup: ChatGPT Alternative with Docker & Ollama

 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin

-We check the Docker installation with docker --version
+We check the Docker installation with docker --version and docker compose version.

 Step 2: Installing Open WebUI and Ollama with Docker